pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 Imported data that is binary or in non-unicode encoding and is desired to be preserved in its original form can be wrapped somehow like hexadecimal, base32, or base64 encoding of binary data.

-This version of the Pointrel system uses a spinning and weaving metaphor, in memory of Fran Mazolli.
+This version of the Pointrel system uses a spinning and weaving metaphor to explain itself, in memory of Fran Mazolli.
-Thanks for showing us how to spin, Fran!
+Thanks for showing us how to spin/twirl, Fran!

 At the conceptual base of Pointrel is the immutable data "fiber" (or object).
 These data fibers are "spun" or "twirled" into a "thread" or "yarn" stored in a "skein" (or shard/file).
 Skeins themselves are stored in a "basket" (or directory).
 Baskets can be stored anywhere they can fit (at any compatible internet service).
-Fibers from one or more skeins taken from any combination of baskets can be used to weave a "tapestry" (UX display).
+Fibers (as segments of spun yarn) from one or more skeins taken from any combination of baskets can be used to weave a "tapestry" (UX display).

 However, it does not quite make physical sense to think of plucking fibers from a skein to do weaving.
 Another way of seeing this (for a Native American analogy) is that data objects are like immutable beads.